-We premiered a new video from the all-female label's whose mission statement is to offer diverse musical avenues for women.
+We premiered a new video from the all-female label, whose mission statement is to offer diverse musical avenues for women.

 Photo by Yuko Inoue

-For the sake of gender equality idealists and internet trolling meninists who might be confused by the separatism Genero encourages, I ask why we need a label exclusively for women.
+For the sake of gender equality, idealists, and internet-trolling meninists who might be confused by the separatism Genero encourages, I ask why we need a label exclusively for women.
 Muñoz says the issue is comparable to the common cold: When you’re sick, the best way to get rid of it is by jamming yourself with the maximum amount of nutrients to fight the fever.
-If you’re ill, the best way to cure it is with 300% Vitamin C. “At Warm Up, the big MoMA PS1 party, there were about 60 acts, and only 6 were women.
+If you’re ill, the best way to cure it is with 300 percent Vitamin C. “At Warm Up, the big MoMA PS1 party, there were about 60 acts, and only six were women.
 So it’s unapologetically bad, like they’re not even trying.
-There’s a really big gap to fill, so we need 600% more women playing.
+There’s a really big gap to fill, so we need 600 percent more women playing.
 Having something that exclusively focuses on women producers is vital.”
-In the case of re-equalizing the gender landscape of electronic music, it’s not like the talent isn’t there, rather the hurdles and roadblocks prove so insurmountable for women in the field, it’s often much harder to break through.
+In the case of equalizing the gender landscape of electronic music, it’s not like the talent isn’t there.
+Rather, the hurdles and roadblocks prove so insurmountable for women in the field, it’s often much harder to break through.

-Like the Riot Grrrl movement revolutionized the role of women in punk music, groups like Genero and Discwoman are currently laying the foundation for female DJ’s and producers to build a new regime of equality and respect in the electronic community.
+Like the Riot Grrrl movement revolutionized the role of women in punk music, groups like Genero and Discwoman are currently laying the foundation for female DJs and producers to build a new regime of equality and respect in the electronic community.
 The girls behind this label took note of the boys club Vancouver artists were naturally forming, and they created Genero as a response.
 Muñoz notes that it is still hard to find women working in the audio engineering side of production, like mixing and mastering.
 But despite the long road ahead, she seems confident that a movement is forming and growing.
-The it’s only a matter of time spirit burns in her eyes.
-As for the future of Genero itself she says, “I honestly don’t have a business plan because it’s not a business.
+The matter-of-time spirit burns in her eyes.
+As for the future of Genero itself, she says, “I honestly don’t have a business plan because it’s not a business.
 I don’t have an end goal, I’m always experimenting.”